 How big are bed bugs?
 Bed bug bites are painful and cause excessive irritating, but most of us don’t know the bug’s appearance, shape, size, and color.

-So, how big the bugs are; In summary, adult bed bugs (last in life cycle) measure ¼ inch in length – roughly size of an apple seed in length – and thus can be seen with a naked eye with no magnification.
+So, how big the bugs are; In summary, adult bed bugs (last in the life cycle) measure ¼ inch in length – roughly the size of an apple seed in length – and can be seen with a naked eye with no magnification.

-Also, bed bugs are oval-shaped (but long and flat) plus they’re brown in color.
+Also, bed bugs are oval-shaped (but long and flat), plus they’re brown.
 But bed bugs are cryptic and nocturnal – they’ll highly avoid detection.
-They may quickly reproduce (including nymph adult, and eggs) and spread all over the house.
+They may quickly reproduce (including nymph adults and eggs) and spread all over the house.

 How Big are Bed Bugs?
-7 Unique Features
+Identification & Removal